BR88C/peter/README.md

 NODE_ENV="<prod or dev>" // Optional; use this if you aren't setting your environment via a different method.
 The bot will default to "dev" if NODE_ENV isn't found.
 DBL_TOKEN="<Your DBL token>"  // Optional.
 ```

+Create a directory called `lavalink`.
+Copy your `Lavalink.jar` and paste it into the `lavalink` directory.
+Then, create an `application.yml` and set it's appropriate values (Example [here](https://github.com/freyacodes/Lavalink/blob/dev/LavalinkServer/application.yml.example)).
+The bot will automatically read `application.yml`, so you will not have to set any configuration values.

 Then build the bot:
 ```